dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 To prevent over-scheduling, users will need to take action by either refactoring the job so it runs faster or modifying its [schedule](/docs/deploy/deploy-jobs#schedule-days).

-## Deactivation of abandoned jobs
+## Deactivation of jobs

-The scheduler will consider a job abandoned if it meets these criteria:
-- It's had 10 or more consecutive run errors
-- It's been 10 or more days since its last successful run
-- No code changes to the branch since the first failure

-Abandoned jobs, typically, are not used by anyone and with no one monitoring them becomes a performance drain and load balancing issue for the scheduler.
-To mitigate this situation, the scheduler will deactivate a job if it meets the defintion for abandoned and the job will no longer be enqueued to run.

-Before deactivation, dbt will send a notification to warn you about it.
-Notifications are sent when a job has had 5 or more sequential run errors and it has been over 5 days since its last successful run with no code changes since the first failure.

-When a job has been deactivated, there will be a banner indicating this.
-For example:
+To reduce unnecessary resource consumption and reduce contention for run slots in your account, dbt Cloud will deactivate a deploy job or a CI job if it reaches 100 Git clone errors and indicate this through the use of banners.
+When this happens, scheduled and triggered-to-run jobs will no longer be enqueued.

+To reactivate a deactivated job, you can either:
+- Perform a manual run by clicking **Run now** on the job's page
+- Update the job's settings

+Example of deactivation banner on job's page:

 <Lightbox src="/img/docs/dbt-cloud/deployment/example-deactivated-deploy-job.png" title="Example of deactivation banner on job's page"/>

-If you didn't intend to abandon the job, you can reenable it.
-Refer to [Reeable a deactivated job](/docs/deploy/deploy-jobs#reenable-a-deactivated-job) for details.

 ## Related docs
 - [dbt Cloud architecture](/docs/cloud/about-cloud/architecture#dbt-cloud-features-architecture)